|

 Thumbithullal is a group dance form of girls, performed during

 the Onam festival.
-The girls sit around a leader and sing
+The girls sit around the leader and sing

 songs accompanied by clapping of hands.
 As the song picks